jgm1986/HTTP-2-Testing/scripts/README.md

 The user only have to modify the values between double quotes for defined or customize a test.

 **WARNING:** The rest of the code inside test.list file must be the same without changes.

+## Useful Commands

+This list shows some useful commands for this toolkit.

+- Show the errors produced during the tests: **cat file.log | grep ERROR**